| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 accepted on a continuous basis, but only those received by March 12, 2010,

+will be considered for funding in 2010.
 The Organic Initiative gives financial and technical help for producers of all commodities meet their conservation goals.
 The assistance from the NRCS helps producers plan and implement conservation practices to allow their organic operations to be environmentally sustainable.
 The Organic initiative offers cost share assistance for a variety of practices to assist producers in addressing resource concerns on their property.
 This year the program includes funds for Seasonal High Tunnel Houses.
 Oklahoma is involved in a three year study to verify if high tunnels are effective in reducing pesticide use, keeping vital nutrients in the soil, extending the growing season and providing other benefits to growers.
 Made of ribs of plastic or metal pipe, covered with a layer of plastic sheeting, high tunnels are easy to build, maintain and move.
 High tunnels may provide a significant advantage to owners of small farms, limited resource farmers and organic producers.
 This program will give growers the opportunity to address existing resource concerns such as soil and plant condition while providing the added benefit of expanding the season for locally grown crops.
 Click here for more details, including a link for more signup information. | |

-Too Many Bouts with BRD Lowers Meat Quality. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ BRD, or its
+| Too Many Bouts with BRD Lowers Meat Quality. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~BRD, or its

 full name- Bovine Respiratory Disease, is the most common disease among